Ayi-pei/ctoapp/README.md

     RETURN json_build_object('status', 'success', 'user_id', new_user_id, 'message', '用户注册成功！');
 EXCEPTION
     WHEN OTHERS THEN
+        -- A generic error handler to catch any other issues during the process.
         RETURN json_build_object('status', 'error', 'message', '注册过程中发生未知错误: ' || SQLERRM);
 END;
 $$;

--- Grant execution rights to the anon and authenticated roles so the client can call it grant execute on function public.register_new_user(text, text, text, text) to anon_key, authenticated;
+-- Step 5: Grant execution rights to the 'anon' and 'authenticated' roles so the client can call it.
+-- This is the crucial step that allows your frontend to use this function. grant execute on function public.register_new_user(text, text, text, text) to anon, authenticated;

 ```